Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Particle mechanics

 \section{Particle mechanics}

-In \cite{m24} we showed how to apply a generalization of the methods used in classical mechanics to study the stances of individuals analogously to positions in physics.
+In \cite{m24} we introduced a phenomenological mechanical framework in which individual stances are represented by effective positions in an abstract configuration space.
 The analogy relies on the ideal category of particles, so that an opinion is represented by a particle and their evolution by a trajectory.
 Other required analogies such as inertia, mass, momentum, interaction, and force were also introduced and explained.

 The main result of that work was the plausibility of having an equivalent of \emph{Newton's second law} in mechanics, where a force $F(x,t)$, which is generally a function of time $t$ and the position of the particle $x$, drives the motion of the particle with a position-dependent mass $m(x)$ through the following law of motion: